pactus-project/docs/content/tutorials/pruned-nodes.md

 *(Replace `<PATH-TO-WORKING-DIR>` with your node's working directory).*

-The daemon will automatically download and import the latest official snapshot from https://snapshot.pactus.org/.
+The daemon will automatically download and import the latest official snapshot from [https://snapshot.pactus.org](https://snapshot.pactus.org).

-#### Step 3
+#### Restart the Node

 Start your node normally after the import finishes.